Kamil-Ahmed-Shaik/hand-gesture-recognition-project/README.md

 ## 📬 Process flow

--Install all the Dependencies using the command "pip install -r requirements.txt" -It is necessary to add the hand gestures(execution of add_gesture.py) before performing the recognition task(execution of recognise_gesture.py)
+-Install all the Dependencies using the command "pip install -r requirements.txt" -It is required to add the hand gestures(execution of add_gesture.py) before performing the recognition task(execution of recognise_gesture.py)
--The Repository does not contain Data_source.xlsx and model_filename.pkl files,But the are generated during the execution of add_gesture.py at beginning
+-The Repository does not contain Data_source.xlsx and model_filename.pkl files  at beginning,But the are generated during the execution of add_gesture.py